plasma-umass/doppio/README.md

     node build/dev/console/disassembler.js classes/demo/Fib
     # doppio-dev -> node build/dev/console/runner.js
     ./doppio-dev classes/demo/Fib
-    ./doppio-dev classes/demo/Fib --java 7  # passes an argument to the JVM ./doppio-dev --jar my_application.jar   # extracts and runs a JAR
+    ./doppio-dev classes/demo/Fib 7        # pass an argument to the JVM ./doppio-dev -jar my_application.jar   # extract and run a JAR

 To get the optimized version, use `make release-cli`.
 The build products can be found in `build/release`, and the runtime can be invoked via `./doppio`.